Press Release: Equigy cracks open flexibility in energy market to speed up green transition

 Equigy has engaged in collaborations with:

 50Hertz, another large TSO in Germany, has committed to collaborating with TenneT on a project using the Equigy platform.
-This is for congestion management involving household systems.
-Small decentralised generators and storage facilities will be integrated into congestion management, allowing consumers to offer flexibility from home devices such as heat pumps and electric vehicles through aggregators.
+This is for redispatch involving household systems.
+Small decentralised generators and storage facilities will be integrated into redispatch, allowing consumers to offer flexibility from home devices such as heat pumps and electric vehicles through aggregators.

 ALPIQ (Pilot partner)

 Swissgrid successfully tested a Swiss pilot project with Alpiq, a leading Swiss energy services provider and electricity producer.
 Alpiq offers aggregated flexibility in the market for ancillary services and provides primary control energy.
 In the project, a 1.2 MW battery was used as a flexible energy resource.